Montana-Code-School/git-your-message/kerry-zahn/Questions.md

 - What is one thing that you can not live without?

 * You're stuck on an island, you only get one food, what would it be and why?

+what did you have to do to GIT this?